 We buy a lot of food in bulk, but we also realize that it costs a lot of money to buy in bulk.
 Our average Costco bill used to be $600 every time we left the store.
 Ouch.

-I shop with a purpose.
-If I’m buying in bulk, I make sure that the price is ACTUALLY saving me money.
-I noticed at Costco I tend to buy things that cost me the same amount if I went to Sobeys.
+Teach your kids to shop with a purpose.
+If buying in bulk, make sure that the price is ACTUALLY saving money.
+For example, I noticed at Costco I tend to buy things that cost me the same amount if I went to Sobeys.

 My favourite things to buy in bulk: